-The following list identifies the tasks that need to be performed to encrypt a database and/ or its columns, and to give users the appropriate access rights.
+The following list identifies the tasks that need to be performed to encrypt a database and/or its columns, and to give users the appropriate access rights.
 The steps are typically performed by a SYSDSO and a database owner unless additional individuals are given encrypt privileges to specific columns.
-For more information about how the SYSDSO and database owner use the InterBase encryption feature, see "Who can create encryption?" on page 13-3.
+See Who Can Create Encryption? for more information about how the SYSDSO and database owner use the InterBase encryption feature.

-To implement encryption using InterBase, perform the tasks listed in Table 13.1.
+To implement encryption using InterBase, perform the tasks listed in the table.
 The following sections provide detailed instructions on how to perform steps 3-7.

 Step # Task Performed by 1 Ensure that Embedded User Authentication (EUA) is enabled on the database you plan to encrypt.
-For instructions on how to enable EUA using isql, see the InterBase Operations Guide .
-For instructions on how to enable EUA using IBConsole, see "Using IBConsole to set up and perform encryption" on page 13-13 of this chapter.
-Database owner 2 Create a System Database Security Owner (SYSDSO) account using the command on page 13-3.
-Database owner 3 Create a System Encryption Password (SEP).
+For instructions on how to enable EUA using isql, see the InterBase Operations Guide.
+For instructions on how to enable EUA using IBConsole, see Encrypting a Database with IBConsole of this chapter.
+Database own- er 2 Create a System Database Security Owner (SYSDSO) account using the command on Creating the SYSDSO User.
+Database own- er

+Step # Task Performed by 3 Create a System Encryption Password (SEP).
 SYSDSO 4 Create an encryption key for the database and/or the columns you want the database or table owner to encrypt.
 SYSDSO 5 Grant the database owner privileges to use the encryption keys to perform encryption.
 SYSDSO 6 Encrypt the database and/or columns.
-Database owner or individual table owner 7 Grant or revoke decrypt privileges to other users.
-Database owner or individual table owner
+Database own- er or individual table owner 7 Grant or revoke decrypt privileges to other users.
+Database own- er or individual table owner